 The effect is due to the fact that the newer fuel (at the input end of the channel) will generate a higher flux than the highly burned up fuel at the exit end.
 How much flattening is obtained in this way actually depends on how many bundles are replaced during refueling.
-From the point of flux flattening, the fewer the better: however, other considerations largely determine the number of bundles replaced (for example, minimizing fuel defects, maintaining separation between fuelled channels, equal numbers of channels per zone).
-All the refuelling schemes currently used achieve some flux flattening.
-Additionally, bi-directional fuelling prevents the undesirable flux distribution which would result from uni-directional, partial channel, refuelling (shown in Figure 7).
+From the point of flux flattening, the fewer the better; however, other considerations (discussed in Reactor, Boilers & Auxiliaries, 133.60-2) largely determine the number of bundles replaced.
+Even with the present refueling schemes (8 or 10 out of 12 bundles at Pickering and 8 or 10 out of 13 at Bruce) some flux flattening is obtained.
+Additionally, bi-directional refueling prevents the development of the undesirable flux distribution which would result from unidirectional, partial channel, refueling (shown in Figure 7).